PostHog/posthog.com/contents/tutorials/css-selectors-for-actions.md

 _Estimated reading time: 7 minutes_ ☕

-PostHog supports different methods for creating [actions](/docs/user-guides/actions): autocapturing, using [Toolbar](/docs/user-guides/toolbar) and via CSS selectors.
+PostHog supports different methods for creating [actions](/docs/user-guides/actions): autocapturing, using the [toolbar](/docs/user-guides/toolbar) and via CSS selectors.

 As the name suggests, **autocapturing** is the easiest option, because users don't have to do anything - actions are identified and captured automatically.
 While this is really nice, the amount of events generated this way can be overwhelming for a targeted analysis and just not meaningfull enough.